mitogen-hq/mitogen/docs/api.rst

-        Remove the select's notifier function from each registered receiver, mark the associated latch as closed, and cause any thread currently sleeping in :py:meth:`get` to be woken with :py:class:`mitogen.core.LatchError`.
+        Remove the select's notifier function from each registered receiver, mark the associated latch as closed, and cause any thread currently sleeping in :meth:`get` to be woken with :class:`mitogen.core.LatchError`.

         This is necessary to prevent memory leaks in long-running receivers.
 It is called automatically when the Python :keyword:`with` statement is